raccoongang/xblock-wistia/README.md

 ```

 ## Enabling in Studio
-You can enable the discussion xblock in studio through the advanced
+You can enable the Wistia xblock in studio through the advanced
 settings:

 1. From the main page of a specific course, click on *Settings*,